munvar021/Ghost/server/README.md

-# Server (Backend) - Ghost Candidate
+# Server (Backend) - Ghost

-This directory contains the backend Node.js application for Ghost Candidate, an AI-powered interview assistant.
+This directory contains the backend Node.js application for Ghost, an AI-powered interview assistant.

 ## Features